 In November 2013 over 200 guests joined comedian Alan Davies, editor Anna-Marie DeSouza, the Build It team and a judging panel of industry experts to celebrate excellence in the self build and renovation sector.

-Below is a recap of the winners of each category for the 2013 awards, along with a brief note of what the judges said:
+Here’s a recap of the winners of each category, along with a brief note of what the judges said:

 Best Self Build or Renovation Project